All the Food Things, 2020

 The contest is open to anyone, with the exception of employees of the Johns Hopkins University (“JHU”) (along with its affiliates and subsidiaries and members of such employees’ immediate families).
 FPN will determine winners’ eligibility in its sole discretion.
 By submitting an entry, each entrant agrees to the terms and rules herein.

 Photographs must be in digital format.
 The photograph need not be taken with a digital camera; scans of photographic prints are acceptable.
 All digital files sent via email must be 20 megabytes or smaller, must be in JPEG or JPG format, and must be at least 2,100 pixels wide (if a horizontal image) or 2,100 pixels tall (if a vertical image).
 Preference will be given for higher resolution photos and photos that do not have text or graphics superimposed on them.
 Photographs must not have been previously entered in any other contest.

 We will upload selected photo submissions to a database that will be available in an open-access format for use by food policy practitioners, with proper attribution as feasible.
 By entering our contest, all entrants grant JHU a perpetual, irrevocable, worldwide, transferable, royalty-free, and non-exclusive license to use, publish, distribute, reproduce, modify, create derivative works from, and publicly display the photo for any JHU purpose, including without limitation on the CLF website.

 Judging and Prizes

-Each photo will be evaluated and scored based on quality, resolution, creativity/originality, communication of the contest theme, overall impact, compliance with the rules, etc. FPN reserves the right to consider photographs for categories other than the category of submission, if we deem another category more applicable.
-Winners will be selected and notified by email by the end of January 2020.
+Each photo will be evaluated and scored based on quality, resolution, creativity/originality, communication of the contest theme, overall impact, compliance with the rules, etc. Winners will be selected and notified by email by February 15, 2021.

 To the extent permitted by law, any and all taxes imposed on prizes are the sole responsibility of the winners.